trojankai/frontend-nanodegree-mobile-portfolio/README.md

 #### Optimizations
   * pizza.html
-    -added viewport tag for responsiveness
+    --added viewport tag for responsiveness
-    -inlined style.css
+    --inlined style.css

   * testpizza.js (main.js --> original, unedited)
-    -removed function for determineDx
+    --removed function for determineDx
-    -removed the conversion from pixels to percent for changePizzaSizes function, now based on the percentage
+    --removed the conversion from pixels to percent for changePizzaSizes function, now based on the percentage
-    -moved array of DOM nodes out of for loop--changed to getElementByClassName() from querySelectorAll() -made a local variable for randomPizzas.length and items.length -declared phase outside the loop to prevent it from being made everytime the loop is executed -declared variable items outside of the loop -changed querySelector to getElementById() or getElementByClassName() where applicable
+    --moved array of DOM nodes out of for loop--changed to getElementByClassName() from querySelectorAll() --made a local variable for randomPizzas.length and items.length --declared phase outside the loop to prevent it from being made everytime the loop is executed --declared variable items outside of the loop --changed querySelector to getElementById() or getElementByClassName() where applicable

   * optimized the pizza resizer based on recommendations given in the browser rendering course